Kare-Kare (Oxtail Stew with Peanut Butter)

 Note: one bundle of Bok Choy may contain from 2 to 4 pieces.

-1 banana bud (puso ng saging), cut similar to eggplant slices,
+1 banana bud (puso ng saging), cut into one inch strips,

 1/2 cup vegetable oil